aidevnn/DesertLandMLP/README.md

 # DesertLandMLP
-Simple MultiLayerPerceptron with NumPy backend for computing
+Simple MultiLayerPerceptron with NumPy like backend written in C# for computing.

 ## Output